Evergreen embeds for your next project

 Do my page views count as hits?

 Your traffic does not affect our meters directly.
-Smart iFrames are part of the APIs and will register hits the regular way as if you were making API requests - once per hour only.
-You might have 100'000 page views a day, but each URL will still register a maximum of 24 hits a day.
+However, our iFrames helpers are part of the APIs as they maintain your media in the background. iFrames register hits the regular way - once per hour.
+You might have 100'000 page views a day, but each iFrame will only register a maximum of 24 hits a day.